zstunsta/zstunsta/README.md

 # Hi, I’m Zach Tunstall

-I’m a GIS web developer from the USA based out of Los Angeles, California.
+I’m a GIS web developer from North Carolina, USA.
 My intrests are in using computer aided software to model environmental phenomena.
-I'm skilled in making spatial data visualizations and creating custom GIS tools.
+I'm skilled in making spatial data visualizations, perform remote sensing tasks and creating custom GIS tools.
 My coding skillset includes a little of both front-end and back-end development with practical experience using Python, Js, html, css, R, SQL, MATLAB, SAS.